Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Comparison with the Max-Entropy ensembles

+A similar comparative result holds by considering different shock scenario, as those studied in Section \ref{sec:cross_entropy} (see Fig. \ref{fig:othershocksAllModels} of the Appendix \ref{subsec:hetShockApp}) as well as for the European Banking Authority Data (see Table \ref{tab:eba}.
+Among the max entropy methods, MECAPM significantly outperforms BIPWCM and BIPECM in estimating the AV obtained with the full knowledge of the portfolio composition of banks.

-Figure \ref{fig:sysrecon} shows the results for bank systemicness and Figure \ref{fig:vulrecon} shows the results for indirect vulnerability.
-The three different colors refer to the three different estimation methods (see the figure caption for more details).
-We observe in all panels and for each quarter that BIPWCM strongly underestimates individual bank systemicness and indirect vulnerability.
-The median relative error ranges between $-80\%$ and $-50\%$ and the interquartile range includes zero only for the first quartile, i.e. for the least systemic/vulnerable banks, those who are of less interest in systemic risk assessment.
+Finally we considered the assessment of systemic risk for individual banks.
+Figure \ref{fig:sysreconAllMethods} of the Appendix \ref{subsec:hetShockApp} shows that for each quarter BIPWCM strongly underestimates individual bank systemicness and indirect vulnerability.
+The median relative error ranges roughly between $-60\%$ and $-70\%$ and the interquartile range is very far from zero.
 The estimator based on BIPECM (using the additional information on degrees) gives slightly better results, even if a strong underestimation is still present.
-The median relative error ranges between $-60\%$ and $-25\%$ and again the interquartile range includes zero only for banks in the first quartile.

-On the contrary the estimator based on MECAPM performs much better.
-The median relative error never goes below $-30\%$ and almost always the interquartile range is centered around zero.
-The most notable exceptions refer to the first quartile (top left panels), which include least important banks and the fourth quartile of indirect vulnerability.
-In this important case the median relative error is around $-25\%\div30\%$.
-Even if we do not have an explanation for this behavior, it is important to notice that MECAPM strongly outperforms the other two estimators.
+The median relative error ranges roughly between $-50\%$ and $-40\%$ and again the interquartile range is far from zero.
+On the contrary the estimator based on MECAPM (or CECAPM) performs much better.
+The median relative error never goes below $-20\%$ and almost always the interquartile range is centered around zero.\footnote{If instead we focus on the banks with higher systemicness or indirect vulnerability, the performances of the estimator based on MECAPM worsen.
+In particular, for the quartile of banks with largest systemicness, the median percentage bias of the MECAPM estimator of systemicness is always between $-20\%$ and $-30\%$.
+Similarly, the median of the percentage bias in the estimation of indirect vulnerability via MECAPM is always between $-20\%$ and $-35\%$.
+Nevertheless, the ranking among the three estimation methods remains unchanged.}

-In summary, the estimates of systemicness and indirect vulnerably for each single bank as provided by the CAPM-implied matrix are almost identical to those obtained as the corresponding expected values on the MECAPM ensemble.
+In summary, the estimates of systemicness and indirect vulnerably for each single bank as provided by the CECAPM-implied matrix are almost identical to those obtained as the corresponding expected values on the MECAPM ensemble.
 Besides, they are satisfactorily accurate and surely more reliable than those provided by standard maximum entropy ensembles.
+Once more, the important message is that it is possible to achieve pretty accurate estimates of systemic risk metrics, at the aggregate or individual institution level, due to fire sales spillover {\it without} a full knowledge of the portfolio holdings of financial institutions.